Less Dutch food for Britons due to Brexit | Economy

 According to the Netherlands, Brexit will provide another drastic bill for the Dutch economy in the first eight months of this year.
 Goods imported from the UK, not manufactured or processed in that country, were subject to EUR 121 million in import duties.
 Due to mutual trade agreements, no levy was payable on most goods purchased from the British.
 Where they have to do it, it’s mainly about clothing, shoes and machinery made in a country outside the UK.

 In contrast, the Netherlands offers many products to the British, for example, in China or the United States.
-Because, as a result of Brexit, import taxes now levied when crossing the North Sea, the so-called ‘re-export’ also collapsed.
+This is because, as a result of Brexit, import taxes on what is now called ‘re-export’ have also been reduced when crossing the North Sea.

 Watch all the videos about the economy here: